Westminster Business Forum

 • wider government priorities: examining the role of spin-outs in supporting the Government’s growth agenda - considering the impact of wider policies, including visa schemes and their effect on international recruitment - the effect of spin-out creation on the community and upskilling - maximising impact

-All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
+All delegates were able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
 This includes the full proceedings and additional articles submitted by delegates.
-As well as key stakeholders, those due to attend include officials from DSIT; DfE, NI; FCDO; GOTT; IPO; and The Scottish Government.
+As well as key stakeholders, those that attended include officials from DSIT; DESNZ; DBT; DfE, NI; GO-Science; OLS; FCDO; GOTT; IPO; and The Scottish Government.

 This on-demand pack includes